SUMMARY CMI

 PHARMACOR EZETIMIBE is not addictive.

-2. What should I know before i take PHARMACOR Ezetimibe?
+2. What should I know before I take PHARMACOR EZETIMIBE?

 Warnings

-Do not take PHARMACOR EZETIMIBE if:
+Do not use PHARMACOR EZETIMIBE if:

-Symptoms of an allergic reaction may include skin rash, itchiness, shortness of breath, swelling of the face, lips, mouth, tongue or throat. - the packaging is torn or shows signs of tampering
+- you are allergy to PHARMACOR EZETIMIBE or any of the ingredients listed at the end of this leaflet.
+Symptoms of an allergic reaction may include skin rash, itchiness, shortness of breath, swelling of the face, lips, mouth, tongue or throat.
+Always check the ingredients to make sure you can use this medicine.

+- the expiry date on the pack has passed.
 If you take this medicine after the expiry date has passed, it may not work.

 - you have active liver disease